lowski/lowski.github.io/docs/emberjs/attaching-custom-behavior-to-changeset.md

 ---
 layout: default
-title: Attaching custom behavior to Ember changeset
+title: Attaching custom behavior to Ember changesets
 date: 2019-02-22
 parent: Ember.js
 ---

-# Attaching custom behavior to Ember changeset
+# Attaching custom behavior to Ember changesets

 Recently I've encountered a very interesting case: I wanted to re-use a model's computed properties on the [changeset](https://github.com/poteto/ember-changeset) so when new values were assigned, derived values were immediately updated.